LF-digitala-kanaler/LFDS/content/components/web/supportive-microinteractions/modal.md

 ---
 template: ComponentPage
-category: Supportive Microinteractions
 title: Modal
+intro: Modals are triggered by the user clicking a button.
+They have two use cases; in a “Read more”-context and signing stuff.
 description: Modals are triggered by the user clicking a button.
 They have two use cases; in a “Read more”-context and signing stuff.
 previewImage: /img/modal.svg
-intro: Modals are triggered by the user clicking a button.
-They have two use cases; in a “Read more”-context and signing stuff.
-backgroundColor: "#fff"
+category: Supportive Microinteractions
 tabs:
   - content: >-
       ## How to use